NLeSC/structure-from-motion/docs/install-ubuntu-14.10.md

 # Python imaging library may not be installed by default on the
 # lighter flavors of Ubuntu (e.g. Lubuntu 14.10 or Ubuntu 14.10 server)
 sudo apt-get install python-pil

+# for viewing the point clouds afterwards
+sudo apt-get install meshlab

 ```

 <a name="download-and-install-other-tools"></a>